wfil/wfil-factory/README.md

 * *nonce*, serial number allocated for each mint request, generated via *_burnsIdTracker*
 * *timestamp*, time of the burn request creation, generated via *_timestamp*
 * *status*, status of the burn request that can be: PENDING, CANCELED, APPROVED, REJECTED

+The WFILFactory inherits OpenZeppelin AccessControl module to set the Pauser role to the WFIL DAO that can call the pause, unpause functions in case of emergency (Circuit Breaker Design Pattern).

+Finally the WFILFactory allows the WFIL DAO to claim ERC20 tokens sent to the contract, including WFIL token, via **reclaimToken** by specifying the the *token* address as well as the *recipient* address to sent the tokens to, that can be sent to a charity or support project in the space via Gitcoin Grants.

 Setup
 ============